- Legal & General is home to an expert team of index tracker fund managers and analysts

 We also admire Legal & General’s commitment to encouraging good corporate practices among the companies they invest in.
 They proactively engage with businesses and use proxy voting rights to highlight important matters like environmental, social and governance issues.

-The fund is available for an annual ongoing charge of 0.25%.
+The fund has an ongoing annual fund charge of 0.18%.
 This is more expensive than many other global trackers, but we think it's a reasonable price to pay given the additional ESG analysis that takes place.
-Our platform charge of up to 0.45% per year also applies.
+Our platform charge of up to 0.45% per annum also applies.

 |Annual percentage growth|